moengage/MORichNotification/README.md

 # MORichNotification
-MORichNotification contains the part of MoEngageSDK where it handles Rich Notifications, which is available from iOS10.
+MORichNotification contains the part of MoEngageSDK where it handles standard Rich Notifications, which is available from iOS10.

 The best way to install is via Cocoapods.
 Add the following line to your podfile to the Notification Service extension target.